Scream & Shout: Live performances

-Remixes
+Remix version

 After the track was leaked online, Spears said she was "gonna do some sick remixes too" and asked "who would you like to remix Scream & Shout?"

 On January 1, 2013, will.i.am said that he would release a club remix of "Scream & Shout" featuring American rapper Waka Flocka Flame and producer Hit-Boy.
 An early version of the remix was leaked on January 25, 2013.
-The remix features Waka Flocka Flame, Hit-Boy, and rappers Diddy and Lil Wayne.
+The remix features Waka Flocka Flame, Hit-Boy, Diddy, and Lil Wayne.
 Following the leak, will.i.am uploaded the finished version to his YouTube account.
 It was released for digital download on January 29, 2013.
 Because it is significantly different from the original version, the remix was tracked separately on the Billboard charts.
 On the week ending February 16, 2013, it debuted at number 49 on the Hot R&B/Hip-Hop Songs.
 An accompanying music video was filmed in Los Angeles, California on January 23, 2013, and will.i.am said that the remix is "so freaking fresh that we had to do a video for it."
 The video was due to premiere on February 15, 2013, at BET's 106 & Park.
 However, the day before its planned release it was leaked online through Youku, and was therefore uploaded to Vevo the same day.